yairp03/HoradotTV/README.md

 ## GUI App
 The GUI app is currently on hold.
 Contributors who are willing to help use the SdarotAPI library to build the GUI app are welcome to contact me.

 ## Future Development
-- Support for SratimTV
+- Support for SratimTV.
 - GUI app.
 - SdarotAPI for python.

 ## Contributing
+If the url for SdarotTV changed, please fork the repo, change the [sdarot-url.txt](https://github.com/yairp03/HoradotTV/blob/master/Resources/sdarot-url.txt) file, and open a PR.
 If you find any bugs or have any suggestions, please open an issue on [Github](https://github.com/yairp03/HoradotTV/issues).
 Contributors can check the [issues](https://github.com/yairp03/HoradotTV/issues) page for open issues and help make this project the best.